-Aldermaston Manor House 1851- Staircase and wooden statues (narrative below pictures)
+Aldermaston Manor House 1851- Staircase and wooden statues (narrative below pictures) Click on each photo to see the whole image.

 To magnify the images above, click on the “plus” sign.